 In addition to the location and form of the main body of the Stream, the satellite SST image shows a warm core feature to the north of the Stream east of the rhumb line (Fig.1).
-Typically such features are formed when meanders "pinch-off" trapping a parcel of warm Sargasso Sea water or when coherent masses of warm water are shed to the north from the main body of the Stream.
-The segment crossing the rhumb line may in time produce a similar feature.
+Typically, such features are formed when meanders "pinch-off" trapping a parcel of warm Sargasso Sea water or when coherent masses of warm water are shed to the north from the main body of the Stream.
+The filament crossing the rhumb line may in time produce a similar feature.
 Alternatively, to the east, the satellite image shows an evident mass of isolated cold water near 38°N 62°W. The image suggests that this cold core ring, or feature, was formed by the consolidation of adjoining meanders which served to trap the cooler continental shelf water.
 These classes of rings each display unique circulation characteristics with the warm core rings rotating clockwise while the cold core ring rotates counterclockwise.
 Maximum speeds, on the order of 3 knots, are again found in the vicinity of the maximum thermal gradients approximately 20nm in from the edge of the ring.
 Both warm and cold core rings tend to drift to the west southwest at speeds of approximately 0.1knot if clear of direct Stream influence.
 Warm core rings often are affected by shoaling along the edge of the continental shelf and have significantly shorter lives (~5-6 months) than cold core rings (~ 1-2 years).
 Both can significantly affect small boat set and drift over an area extending well to the north and south of the main body of the Stream.

 Despite the value of the satellite SST image, its ultimate utility is often affected by cloud cover, all too often occurring during the period immediately preceding the Race.
-Under such conditions the navigator is forced to develop estimates of the Stream based on his last view of the Stream in combination with some computer simulations which are becoming increasingly accurate

-(e.g. https://polar.ncep.noaa.gov/global/fronts/) and/or satellite altimetry based models (https://cwcaribbean.aoml.noaa.gov/CURRENTS/index.html).
+Under such conditions the navigator is forced to develop estimates of the Stream based on his last view of the Stream in combination with some computer simulations which are becoming increasingly accurate (e.g. Global RTOFS WBC Frontal Analyses (noaa.gov) and/or satellite altimetry based models (http://tinyurl.com/y93ku8m8).
 Of these, the plots of the modeled current field based on altimetry (Fig.3) are often the most useful.
-Experience gained from both racing and cruising over the past ten years indicates that these plots accurately depict positions of the main body of the Stream and the attendant rings.
-They also are often uniquely able to provide indication of the presence of cold core rings such as the one shown near 34°N 67°30'W (Fig.3) which are often obscured on the satellite image due to the sinking of cold ring waters below a thin surface layer of lower density warm water which results in the loss of the thermal IR signature sensed by satellites.
+Experience gained over the past 10-15 years has proved that these plots accurately depict positions of the main body of the Stream and the attendant rings as well as many smaller flow features in the area south of the main body of the Stream to Bermuda.
+They are also uniquely able to provide indication of the presence of cold core rings such as the one shown near 34°N 67°30'W (Fig.3) which are often obscured on the satellite image due to the sinking of cold ring waters below a thin surface layer of lower density warm water and the associated loss of thermal signature.
 This sinking does little to reduce the effect of the ring on surface currents making an understanding of ring location essential to route planning.